akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 ## Tutorial done!

 Congratulations!
-We have now learned enough concepts to get started with building real-world Akka Http applications.
-Of course, there is plenty of more that we can do with Akka Http and the [documentation](http://doc.akka.io/docs/akka-http/current/scala/http/index.html) is a good starting point if there is something more you need.
+We have now learned enough concepts to get started with building real-world Akka HTTP applications.
+Of course, there is plenty of more that we can do with Akka HTTP and the [documentation](http://doc.akka.io/docs/akka-http/current/scala/http/index.html) is a good starting point if there is something more you need.